kunmishra2599/NTUOSS-ScientificProgramming/README.md

 raw times: 0.66 0.804 0.837
 10000000 loops, best of 3: 0.066 usec per loop
 ```
 0.066µseconds!
-That's 35% faster than using lists!
-Noted, this is a rather simplistic example and 35% doesn't seem much, but when you work with larger functions and more complicated manipilation methods, microseconds add up to milliseconds, and milliseconds add up to seconds and so on.
+That took nearly a third of the time!
+Noted, this is a rather simplistic example and doesn't like seem much, but when you work with larger functions and more complicated manipilation methods, microseconds add up to milliseconds, and milliseconds add up to seconds and so on.

 What makes NumPy so fast?
 It's homogenised, so every element is of the same type.
 Try printing the variables `x` and `y` and you'll see the following output:
 ```python